Azure/aks-middleware/README.md

 This is to validate the requests from the client.

 The validation rules are generated and executed by the protovalidate-go library, and the rules are applied to the variables in the api.proto file.

+### 2.6. <a id='responseheader'></a>responseheader

+This is to copy the metadata that the server receives from the incoming request into the response header.

+The interceptor accepts a map of strings that it uses to determine which metadata will be copied into the response.

 ## 3. <a id='gRPCclient'></a>gRPC client